berkimbayev/kinnow/README.md

+###
 <p align="center">
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/wordmark.png" alt="Logotype" width="400px"/>
   <h3 align="center">The Cinema of the Future</h3>
 </p>

+#
-### The Story
+### Background Story
 Kinnow was a startup I was working on between February and August 2019.
 The goal was to develop a new approach to design and build movie theaters.
 There was no projection system.
 Only a bright and colorful LED-display - set at an optimal angle, slightly above the audience.
 This solution solves 3 major drawbacks of existing theaters: (a) distraction, (b) discomfort, (c) inequality between the rows and seats.
 Additionally, it was possible to develop a proprietary software to manage all screens and ticket sales from one computer.
 The business model was to license a theater design, a software, and a brand (which is similar to IMAX).
-But the startup failed and now it's an open source project on GitHub.
+But the startup failed and now it's an open source project.

+#
 ### Full description
 (soon)

+#
 **Video Mockup** -
 The short video mockup is available [here](https://youtu.be/LT72UCeYAf8).

+#
 **Author** -
 This project was created by [Nurzhan Berkimbayev](https://github.com/berkimbayev/).
 For any inquiries, please feel free to contact me in [LinkedIn](https://www.linkedin.com/in/berkimbayev/) or [Telegram](https://t.me/nurzhanberkimbayev/).

+#
 **Contributors** -
 Any contributions to this project are welcomed.

+#
 **License** -
 This project is distributed under a [Creative Commons Attribution 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) international license.

+#
 <p align="center">
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/brandmark.png" alt="Logotype" width="200px"/>
 </p>